vyalikov/signet-rails/README.md

 15. Allow shortened form of common scopes (userprofile etc)
 16. Provider `application_name` and `applicatio_version` when initialising the client (per signet error)

+## Credits

+Credit where it is due, much of what you see here is derived from lessons learned using [omniauth](https://github.com/intridea/omniauth)*

 ## Contributing

 1. Fork it